9q7n/9q7n/README.md

 # Hello, I'm 9q7n, also known as Krausmann 👋

 ## About me ℹ️
-I am a web & engine developer.
+I am a web & engine developer, I also enjoy coding with Python.

 ## Get in touch 💬
 | Platform  | Link |